3bdul1ah/takehome/README.md

 ```
 *Access the web interface at the localhost URL provided by Streamlit.*

+> The core integration between the Large Language Model and ROS happens in [`rai/src`](rai/src).
+This is where the AI agent processes natural language commands and translates them into ROS actions using state classes and tools from the RAI framework.

 **Terminal B - Gazebo Environment:**
 ```bash
 cd dev_ws